goshevs/datediff/README.md

 `type` can take the following values:

-- `age`: computation uses the logic of age calculation.
+- `age`: computation uses the logic of age calculation (the default).
 For example, one year is the period from Jan 15, 2018 to Jan 14, 2019.
 - `time`: computation uses the logic of time calculation.
 For example, one year is the period from Jan 15, 2018 to Jan 15, 2019.